 Likewise, Africa’s top-three ranked countries – Morocco (13th), Senegal (20th) and Egypt (30th) all moved up one spot each, meanwhile Algeria (37th) climbed up four spots, one behind Nigeria, to complete the top five teams on the continent.

-Ivory Coast (40th) dropped seven spots in the world rankings and now sixth in Africa; Tunisia (47th) dropped 11 places to now occupy to seventh spot on the continent; Cameroon (49th) climbed up four places; Mali (54) remained unchanged; and DR Congo (57th) moved up a spot to complete Africa’s top 10 teams.
+Ivory Coast (40th) dropped seven spots in the world rankings and are now sixth in Africa; Tunisia (47th) dropped 11 places to now occupy the seventh spot on the continent; Cameroon (49th) climbed up four places; Mali (54) remained unchanged; and DR Congo (57th) moved up a spot to complete Africa’s top 10 teams.

 Other African teams to have made significant progress in the ranking include Equatorial Guinea (88th, up 6), and Zimbabwe (117th, up 7), The Gambia (128th, up 7) and Botswana (140th, up 7).